noir-lang/noir/docs/docs/dev_docs/contracts/portals/main.md

 The example above ensure that the user can cancel their message if it is underpriced.

 ### Designated caller
 Designating a caller grants the ability to specify who should be able to call a function that consumes a message.
-This is useful for ordering of batched messages, as we will see shortly.
+This is useful for ordering of batched messages.

 When performing multiple cross-chain calls in one action it is important to consider the order of the calls.
 Say for example, that you want to perform a uniswap trade on L1 because you are a whale and slippage on L2 is too damn high.